 BDes(ArchSt), MArch (QUT), RAIA

-Madeleine has tutored at Queensland University of Technology since 2013 and has published worked on the future of Australian cities.
-In 2014, her paper, ‘Responsible Reconstruction: the Architect’s Role’ was published in Open House International.
+Madeleine has tutored at Queensland University of Technology since 2013 and has published work on the future of Australian cities and the role of the architect after a disaster.
+In 2014, her paper, ‘Responsible Reconstruction: the Architect’s Role’ was published in Open House International and she presented a paper titled ‘The future of Australian Urbanism’ at the UIA Conference in Durban.

 I am captivated by the stories that underline a project - the client’s or the site's or the community's history.
 I like seeing architecture as an evolution from past to future.
 I’m also interested in how projects are delivered, and tailoring our methodologies to the delivery process.